Skip to main content

 Loop or Complete

-If tools were called, loop back to send results to LLM.
-If no tools, mark response as complete.
+If tools were called, loop back to the context check step.
+If no tools were requested, the response is complete.

 if len(toolCalls) > 0 {